 The Food Safety Team maintains its links with the Consultant in Public Health Medicine in infectious disease control, particularly in connection with food poisoning and foodborne illness.
 Links have also been maintained with the Consultant in Public Health Medicine in infectious disease control, particularly in connection with food poisoning outbreaks and surveillance, including quarterly operational and strategic meetings, which aim to identify and adopt solutions to larger, more regional issues.
-Officers from Kirklees Infection Prevention and Control Team also sit on these meetings, which have recently been reinstated, following their suspension during the COVID-19 pandemic.
-During the pandemic, in the absence of regular meetings, UK Health Security Agency (UKHSA) officers continued to be consulted in relation to individual infectious disease notifications/investigations and suspected outbreaks of food poisoning.
+Officers from Kirklees Infection Prevention and Control Team also sit on these meetings.